Why Training Matters In A Successful ERP Project

 4. Harness management support

 Management, whether senior or operational, must be part of the rollout and training program.
 Employees must feel there is personal value and management attention to achieving the business goals.
-Training must be prioritized and management’s support to make available time from users is essential.
+Training must be prioritized and management’s support to make available time for users is essential.
 It is even better if KPIs are defined which relate to an employee’s performance and/or compensation.

 Training everyone at all levels in the organization helps to ensure that all employees are using the same data.
 In turn, this can reduce the risk of human error in the processes and produce better-quality data and reporting insight.